jmd-dk/concept/_sources/tutorial/gravity.rst.txt

    The ``-m`` command-line option redirects ``concept`` to run the specified Python script, rather than launching a CO\ *N*\ CEPT simulation.
-In this case, this is almost equivalent to just running the script using Python directly, but using ``./concept -m`` we are guarenteed that the environment is set up correctly, according to the CO\ *N*\ CEPT installation.
+In this case, this is almost equivalent to just running the script using Python directly, but using ``./concept -m`` we are guaranteed that the environment is set up correctly, according to the CO\ *N*\ CEPT installation.

 The script will produce the output ``output/tutorial/plot.png``.
 Investigating